Home

 The need is not abstract

-These conditions affect tens of millions of people in the United States.
+These conditions affect tens of millions of people.
 For many of them, the deciding factor in whether they get treated is not the medicine — it is whether they can afford it.

 1.2M